 - Abdominal aortic scans for aortic aneurysms and flow

 - Abdominal vascular exams, including renal and mesenteric arteries

 - Transcranial Doppler studies to assess intracranial blood flow

 To see a list of all of our Diagnostic Vascular Ultrasound Labs visit our Cardiovascular Diagnostics Locations page.

 About the Michigan Medicine Echocardiography Laboratory

 The Michigan Medicine Echocardiography Laboratory performs over 32,000 echocardiographic studies per year.
 These are performed using state-of-the-art equipment at the Frankel Cardiovascular Center, the University of Michigan Hospital, and several Michigan Medicine ambulatory care clinics.
 Echocardiographic procedures performed include:

 - Transthoracic echocardiography

 - Advanced echocardiographic imaging techniques including strain imaging and 3-dimensional echocardiography

-Echocardiographic studies are interpreted by University of Michigan cardiology faculty with expertise in echocardiography.
+Echocardiographic studies are interpreted by Michigan Medicine cardiology faculty with expertise in echocardiography.